ak2022dev/kirigami_soundbalance/design_and_coding_notes.md

 Worked.
 Will commit.

 Looking-up properties of TextField...
 Seems it will need a separate label.
 Adding...
 Now added two text fields.
 Will commit, then try adding an additional button and figure out the logic for that.
 Added a second button.
 Also added a second dialog, because the effect of each needs to be different.
 Not sure if this is the optimal way, but will try it for now.
+Also tied choosing a file to populating one of the text fields.
+Will commit, add for second, then test and commit.

 Next steps.
 Maybe use the fileDialog to populate a text field, then a second text field, and then run the command?
 Will revisit existing code and start refactoring.